We have been studying the first two layers of the TCP/IP network stack: the physical layer and the data link layer.

 We have learned that data can be sent across many different kinds of communication channels, we will explore one of the oldest communication channels.

-You are to design a protocol for sending data across Iler Field.
-You will use a visual communication channel. (so no megaphones allowed) Your protocol must not violate any university rules. (so smoke signals are probably out) You are not restricted to sending bits but you should be able to send any arbitrary binary data.
+You are to design a protocol for sending data down Wheeler Mall.
+You will use a visual communication channel. (so no megaphones allowed and no whiteboards) Your protocol must not violate any university rules. (so smoke signals are probably out) You are not restricted to sending bits but you should be able to send any arbitrary binary data.
 Your protocol must handle error detection.
 How will you handle data recognition and the clock?

 You are encouraged to research similar protocols but you must cite any sources.

 You will be graded on the following things: